-The multiple submission of
+The multiple submission of the same

-written permission of each instructor.
+permission of each instructor.

-If a student represents "another person's ideas or scholarship
+If a student represents "another person's ideas or scholarship as his/her

-to cite all sources used in the preparation of written work, including examinations.
+sources used in the preparation of written work, including examinations.

-It is each student's responsibility to find out exactly what each of his/her professor's
+is each student's responsibility to find out exactly what each of his/her professor's

 expects in terms of acknowledging sources of information on papers, exams, and